 If your announcement does not include an invitation to the commencement celebrations then it is permissible to send it within a wider time frame specifically, two weeks before the date or up to four weeks after the event is acceptable.
 Be mindful when you are sending your announcements and don’t send them too far after the event.

 Looking for more detailed instruction?
 Visit our guide on when to send graduation announcements for more helpful information.

 A Note About Graduation Gift Etiquette

-Although graduation gifts are not required, those close to you who receive an announcement may feel obligated to do so or they may just want to do so.
+Even though graduation gifts are not required, those close to you who receive an announcement may want to do so.
 Be sure to keep track of the gifts you receive and send proper graduation thank you notes in a timely manner.
 If you order your thank you cards the same time that you order your announcements they’ll be ready to go as soon as you receive gifts.
 Send your thank you notes out as soon as possible.
-Reference our guide for what to write in a thank you card or our sample Graduation thank you card sayings to simplify your writing process.
+Reference our guide for what to write in a thank you card or our sample graduation thank you card sayings to simplify your writing process.

 This time of the year is especially busy for soon-to-be high school and college grads.
 Use our tips and standard etiquette guidelines above to make sure your custom announcements are flawless and uniquely you.
 After you’ve got your announcements squared away, you can continue to prepare for your big day.
 As the excitement rises, reference our guide for how to wear a graduation cap to assure you’re wearing your tassel on the correct side and following proper ceremony etiquette.
 You may also like: